DrSimulate/gallery/README.md

 #### Example: Stress Tensor Components

 Description: We visualize the individual components of the Cauchy stress tensor in a fixed Cartesian basis by illustrating the outward unit normal vectors (in red) and the traction vectors (in white) acting on an infinitesimal volume element.
+The subroutine `animate(frame)` is called once per frame and generates a plot of an infinitesimal volume element viewed from a different angle.
+The function `animation.FuncAnimation()` combines the static plots from each frame into a continuous animation.

 Video link: [https://youtu.be/NtTVEzZS3Bg](https://youtu.be/NtTVEzZS3Bg)